oktawianklosko/radicalconversion/README.md

 Still stuck on adding physics to powerup, the player can phase through it instead of colliding.
 I modified the bullet velocity in order to make the gameplay feel more engaging and responsive.

+8/1/18
+Made some significant progress with the powerup and the gameover state, still need to implement randomly timed spawn for the powerup as well as make it change gameplay elements.